markingstone/gor.js/README.md

 Some clarifications:

-* `source/app.ember` - Ember.js client-side code goes in here.
+* `source/app.ember` - Your Ember.js client-side code goes in here.

 * `source/app.ember/layouts/application.html` - The index.html base file.
 Running `make html` will use this file to generate the full `index.html`.